Sweet Minou Mystery

 April perked up.
 “Really?
 What happened?
 Did you talk to him?
 How did he seem?”
 Her mind started racing, grasping.

 “Well, he wasn’t there alone.
-I saw him across the room, he was sitting at a booth with a guy, not James.”
-James was Tony’s ex, recent ex.
-They had been in a relation for the past three years, but recently they had cooled, and then split.
+I saw him across the room, he was sitting at a booth with a guy, not Jason.”
+Jason was Tony’s recent ex.
+They had been in a relationship for the past two years, but recently they had cooled, and then split.
 Tony never said why, he tended to not like to talk too much about his personal life.

 “He was with a guy?
 Who was he?
 How did he seem?”
 More terrible thoughts flashed in April’s mind - had Tony been harmed by this guy?